 Isoscapes (link) are maps of spatio-temporal variation in isotope ratios and are typically gridded products of spatially explicit modeling.
 Isotopes modeled can be stable (e.g., 18O) or radioactive (e.g., 14C) and include radiogenic isotopes such as 87Sr.
 Our group is interested primarily in the stable isotope ratios of the "light" elements : carbon (δ13C), nitrogen (δ15N), hydrogen (δ2H), and oxygen (δ18O) and their utility in understanding a range of questions and systems.
-As was evident at the Isoscapes 2008 conference (see also our article in Eos , and a book published by Springer), a growing range of fields are finding utility in isoscapes modeling and
+As was evident at the Isoscapes 2008 conference (see also our article in Eos, and a book published by Springer) and later meetings, a growing range of fields are finding utility in isoscapes modeling and

 Gabriel Bowen and colleagues at Purdue, we are developing web-based cyberinfrastructure for isoscapes IsoMAP project web page containing more in-depth description of the project may be found here.
 This project is funded through a grant from the National Science Foundation Division of Biological Infrastructure (0743543-DBI).

 Work with Jim Ehleringer, Thure Cerling, Helen Kreuzer-Martin and others has demonstrated the utility of plant isoscapes in determining geographic origins of a variety of plant products (see publication page) and ongoing work seeks to improve the resolution and accuracy of these plant isoscapes for forensic, commercial, and basic research applications.